Zastal Zielona Góra: History

 The club was founded in the year 1946 under the name KS Zieloni, and in the following years the club had several name changes.
 Some of the names the team had included Stal Zielona Góra, Wagmo Zielona Góra and Lechia Zielona Góra.
 In the early 1960s the team consistently played in the third tier of Poland as Lechia.
 In the 1966–67 season, the club promoted to the second tier I Liga for the first time.
 In 1968 the team adopted the still famous club name Zastal Zielona Góra.

 In the 1983–84 season, Zastal promoted to the top tier Polish Basketball League for the first time in club history.
 The club stayed there for a long time, however they had to leave the league in the 1999–2000 season due to financial problems.
 These problems caused Zastal to fall back all the way to the III Liga.
 In June 2001, Sports Joint Stock Company Grono became the owner of the team and a season later the club returned to the second tier I Liga.

 In the 2009–10 season, Zastal finished in second place in the I Liga and was promoted back to the PLK.
 The golden years for the club would begin here.
 In the 2011–12 season, the team finished in third place in the Polish League.
 Due to sponsorship reasons, in the summer of 2012, the club changed its name from Zastal Zielona Góra to Stelmet Zielona Góra.
 In the 2012-13 season, the club won the Polish League championship, and thus qualified to play in the 2013–14 EuroLeague season, the highest continental level.
 The following years the club would consistently compete for the Polish national title while also playing in Europe.

-On 24 February 2022 Zielona Góra terminated their membership with VTB United League due to Russian war against Ukraine.
+On 24 February 2022, Zielona Góra terminated their membership with VTB United League due to the Russian invasion of Ukraine.